Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 "I will never let anything happen to you, my good friend," comforted Hercules.

 Herc brought the Minotaur with him to the tiny city-state of Oropus.
 At first, the people were nervous about having a minotaur in their midst, but they soon got over that.
-Herc had his good friend, Tor (the Minotaur), training the Oropusian team, and doing a fine job of it, now that he wasn't worried about losing his head.
-Herc left the capable Minotaur in charge, and traveled back to his hut, where he paced impatiently.
+Herc soon had his good friend, Tor (the Minotaur), training the Oropusian team, and doing a fine job of it, now that he wasn't worried about losing his head.
+Herc left the capable Minotaur in charge and traveled back to his hut.
+He paced impatiently.

 "Hercules," shouted Aunt Hestia from outside Herc's hut, her arms piled with colorful tunics.